LEDazzio01/Simplest-Conformal-Prediction/README.md

 - **Forecasting & Time Series** — confidence sets for future values

 ## 🧭 Intellectual Lineage
-This project extends the lineage of **Vladimir Vovk’s conformal prediction** into modern Responsible AI practice, and the pragmatic instruction of my teacher **Valeriy Monokhin**, a leading promoter of conformal prediction in applied forecasting and time series.
+This project extends the lineage of **Vladimir Vovk’s conformal prediction** into modern Responsible AI practice, and the pragmatic instruction of my teacher **Valeriy Monokhin**, a leading promoter of conformal prediction in applied forecasting and time series (https://github.com/valeman/awesome-conformal-prediction).
 It demonstrates how reliability can be staged as a **portfolio artifact** — proof that engineering maturity and safety can coexist.